AllenInstitute/argschema/README.md

 We are planning on occasional updating this tool with no fixed schedule.
 Community involvement is encouraged through both issues and pull requests.

 ## What does it do
-json_module defines two basic classes which every module should subclass, JsonModule and ModuleParameters.
-JsonModule takes ModuleParameters as an input which is simply an extension of the marshmallow Schema class.
+argschema defines two basic classes which every module should subclass, ArgSchemaParser and ArgSchema.
+ArgSchemaParser takes ArgSchema as an input which is simply an extension of the marshmallow Schema class.

-JsonModule then takes that schema, and builds a argparse parser from the schema using a standard pattern to convert the schema.
+ArgSchemaParser then takes that schema, and builds a argparse parser from the schema using a standard pattern to convert the schema.
 Nested elements of the schema are specified with a "."

 so the json